mpszkudlarek/music_genre_classification_web_app/README.md

-# Music Genre Recognition Web Application
+# Music Genre Classification Web Application

 ## Overview
 This project, developed as my engineering thesis at Politechnika Wrocławska, introduces a web application for music genre recognition using convolutional neural networks (CNNs).